 Treatments and Medications

 There are a number of drugs that can be used to slow down the progress of multiple sclerosis in certain patients.
-These are referred to as disease-modifying drugs that include teriflumonide, interferon beta-1a, interferon beta-1b, fingolimod, glatiramer acetate, mitoxantrone and dimethyl fumarate.
-The drugs work by supressing or changing the activity of the immune system.
+These are referred to as disease-modifying drugs that include teriflunomide, interferon beta-1a, interferon beta-1b, fingolimod, glatiramer acetate, mitoxantrone and dimethyl fumarate.
+The drugs work by suppressing or changing the activity of the immune system.
 Take note that these drugs don’t cure* MS but only reduces* frequency and severity of attacks while slowing down the development of brain lesions.
 Corticosteroids can also be used to reduce* inflammation of the nerves and control the different symptoms.
-If corticosteroids don’t work, plasma exchange can be done for relief of severe symptoms.
+If corticosteroids don’t work, plasma exchange can be done for the relief of severe symptoms.

 Watch Advances in Multiple Sclerosis (MS) Treatment Video – Brigham and Women’s Hospital

 Multiple sclerosis is still not curable, but it can be managed to improve* the quality of life of the patient.
 Aside from following the doctor’s advice and taking the prescribed medication for slowing its progress, living a healthy lifestyle also helps.
 This includes eating well and becoming more active.
 Of course, physical activity needs to be limited and dangerous activities should be avoided.